A homopteran and a pteridophyte breakfast

 Of pigs and men

-Before the rice crop is harvested, men from some households in the village slaughter their pigs around the ‘Naamghar’ (marked in the google earth image earlier).
-I am often referred to in the village as an “Aying” which means a non-tribal.
-So being an Aying I wasn’t to be present in this feast but later I was given a large slice of meat which I gladly ate.
+Before the rice crop is harvested, men from select households in the village slaughter their pigs around the Naamghar or the community hall.
+I am often referred to as an Aying in the village which means a non-tribal.
+So being an Aying I wasn’t to be present in this feast perhaps but later I was given a large slice of meat which I gladly ate.

 The next day as I was learning a bit of Adi language from my friend Gekut, I asked him why I saw some pigs in the Egin the toilet whereas others are free-ranging.
 Oh, by the way, the Adi rear their pigs in enclosure below their home.

-So when I asked about these pigs in the Egin and those I see outside, Gekut told me the male pigs are reared in bathrooms.
-So well, for three to five years all the male pigs have only seen the four walls around them and everyday few pairs of bums above them!
-Shux, what a life!
+Gekut told me that the male pigs are reared in the pig-toilets.
+So well, for two to four years all the male pigs have seen are the four walls around them and everyday few pairs of bottoms above them!
 The pigs that I have seen roaming around the village are all sows with their kids.
-Well, so I politely asked Gekut why don’t they prefer eating the pigs that roam around and he said “Shee, who will eat that, these pigs roam around everywhere and eat all dirty things, better to eat clean pigs from our own Egin”!
-This statement is a classic I think I will never forget!
-And well the other reason for eating only the pigs from the bathroom is that they put on a lot of fat, having not wasted it roaming around the village.
-Its a cruel world!
+So I asked Gekut why they don’t prefer eating the pigs that roam around the village and he said “Shee, who will eat them, these pigs roam around everywhere and eat all dirty things, better to eat clean pigs from our own Egin”!
+I will never forget this fact from now on!
+Also the time it takes for a male pig to fatten up depends on how many people live in a house; makes perfect sense!
+Also, these pigs are fed leftovers from the home meals, tubers (Kochu or wild yam) and chips of a palm species (Tassat) trunk.
+Perhaps the main reason for eating only the pigs from the pig-toilets is that they put on a significant amount fat, having not burnt it roaming around the village.
+Its a hog-eat-hog world!

 The tale of two dinners and before and after

-October-end, I rode a bike from Pasighat to Jenging to Ramsing (about 225 km) with a large rugsack behind me, a laptop bag in the front and a camera bag to the right.
-Most people must have thought I am a travelling salesman!
-It might have been a very pathetic mistake but well I took the risk and enjoyed it too.
-The bike was just repaired and I was not to travel faster than 40 km so it took me about 13 hours in total.
-A slow peaceful ride with the bike giving me trouble only about five times when I thought “what am I gonna do” and then the bike starts up and I continue precariously.
-Well anyways I reached Ramsing camp to meet the DFO, Mouling national park.
-Slept well and the next morning got to Bomdo village.
+In October last week, I rode an rattly old Yamaha RX100 bike from Pasighat to Jenging to Ramsing (~225 km) with a large rugsack stacked behind me, a laptop bag in the front and a camera bag to the right.
+Most people on the way were wondering as to what I was selling!
+It was perhaps a big mistake but well I took the risk and enjoyed it too.
+The bike had just been repaired and I was not to travel faster than 40 km per hour speed; so it took me about 13 hours in total.
+A slow peaceful ride with the bike giving me trouble only five times middle of literally nowhere in the valleys below forested peaks along the Siang river.
+Just when I would wonder what would happen next, the bike would start and I continue precariously.
+Well anyways I reached Ramsing camp by 430 pm, met the DFO, Mouling national park and slept a well-earned sleep.
+Not many days go by like this!
+Next morning I got to Bomdo village.

-The day before that we had a birthday party of a kid; the first year birthday.
-By the way, when I walked into the home I was advised to cache my slippers in a place I can recover since its common here that people with old torn slippers walk out with new better ones, never to be retrieved!
-The old women sang together many songs and one of them is a really really beautiful song called “Tayer gamcha”, the theme of the song is about a man being old enough to get married twice!
-Here it’s a common practice to get married more than once, if you can afford it.
-The ex-Chief Minister (CM) Gegong Apang from a nearby village called Karko has married five times and has been the CM for about 22 years of the Arunachal State!
+The day before we had a birthday party of a kid; the first year birthday.
+Funnily, when I walked into the home I was advised to cache my slippers in a place I can recover since its common here that people with old torn slippers walk out with new better ones, never to be retrieved!
+The old women sang together many songs and one of them is a really beautiful song called “Tayer gamcha”.
+The theme of the song is about a man being old enough to get married twice!
+Here, in the Adi landscape, it is a common practice to get married more than once; if you can afford it.
+The ex-Chief Minister (CM) of Arunachal Pradesh state, Gegong Apang from a nearby village Karko has married five times and has been the CM for 22 years.

-Anyways, today is the day after and I had a good field time for the last four days and I had my dinner at neighborhood too; rice and beans with a little meat.
+Anyways, today is the day after and I had a good field time for the last four days and I had my dinner in one of the village homes too; rice and beans with a little meat.